Civitas Resources to acquire oil and gas producer Crestone -sources

-Civitas Resources Inc, the U.S. oil and gas producer being formed through the merger of Bonanza Creek Energy Inc (BCEI.N) and Extraction Oil & Gas Inc , will acquire peer Crestone Peak Resources for $1.3 billion, including debt, according to people familiar with the matter.
+June 7 (Reuters) - Civitas Resources Inc, the U.S. oil and gas producer being formed through the merger of Bonanza Creek Energy Inc and Extraction Oil & Gas Inc, will acquire peer Crestone Peak Resources for $1.3 billion, including debt, according to people familiar with the matter.

 Civitas will use its own stock as currency to pay Crestone’s owners, including the Canada Pension Plan Investment Board (CPPIB) and investment firm The Broe Group, the sources said.
 The agreement could be announced as early as Monday, they added.